 I use a mixed-methods approach that includes interviews, survey data, and experimental evidence.
-I wrote my doctoral dissertation at the Oxford Department of International Development.
 My background is in development studies and development economics (DPhil, Oxford and MA, Sciences Po), history (MA, Louvain), politics (undergraduate, St Louis - Brussels), and philosophy (undergraduate, Louvain).

-Prior to my PhD, I was working for the United Nations and international NGOs in the African Great Lakes region.
+Prior to joining the university, I was working for the United Nations and international NGOs in the African Great Lakes region.
 I have continued advising international and local organisations since.

 I am the inaugural director of the MSc International Development (distance learning) and a fellow of the Higher Education Academy.
-I am currently involved in a couple of projects on widening participation via distance learning (together with Makerere University in Uganda and the American University in Beirut.
+I am currently involved in a research-action project on widening participation via distance learning (together with Makerere University in Uganda and the American University in Beirut.

-I convene the core course Politics and Theories of International Development (distance learning) and the option course Displacement and Development (distance learning and on-campus) and I contribute to other on-campus courses.
+I convene the core course Displacement and Development (distance learning and on-campus) and I contribute to other on-campus courses.